 Graff knocked it out of the park, in my opinion.
 You may or may not agree, but chances are Minneapolis residents weren’t watching Tuesday night no matter how committed to MPS’ outcomes they are.
 Indeed, the most committed among us probably decided to take a personal wellness break and create some distance.
-Thank the fortunes, then, MPS put up video and audio of the interviews.
+Thank the fortunes, then, MPS put up video and audio

 Board members were respectful and constructive Tuesday discussing next steps.
 If their body language and questions are any clue, they appear to be weighing two viable choices.
 Machiavelli lurks ever-present in the shadows, but if there was ever a moment to check back in, this is it.
 It sounds as if they honestly want to hear what people think.

 Here’s what I think.
 Graff’s presence was calm and relaxed.
 His answers to board member questions were direct but not without nuance.
 He was speaking an octave lower than any voice heard in that room in recent years, with the result that people were listening.